 - Use invisibility to get past all enemies.
 Use the door opening technique where you hold in your invisibility spell, open a door and then release the spell as the door is opening, or in the loading screen.
 This allows you to arrive at the other side of the door invisible.

-- Once in the redoubt use these directions go to the end of the first hallway and open the gate.
+- Once in the redoubt go to the end of the first hallway and open the gate.

 - Sneak through into the next area, walk up the ramp to your right. go past the two forsworn.